Same Sex Property Settlements & Rights

 - The biological mother and her partner were living together as a couple on a genuine domestic basis when the artificial conception procedure took place; and

-- The biological mother’s consented to the artificial conception procedure.
+- The biological mother consented to the artificial conception procedure.

 The biological mother’s partner can be recorded on the birth certificate of the donor conceived child as a parent.
 The sperm donor can also be recorded on the child’s birth certificate but will be recorded as the Sperm Donor, not as a parent.

-In parenting disputes the Court must consider the best interests of the child as the paramount consideration irrespective of whether the parents were in a same-sex or opposite sex relationship.
+In parenting disputes, the Court must consider the best interests of the child as the paramount consideration irrespective of whether the parents were in a same-sex or opposite sex relationship.
+The provisions in the Family Law Act relating to children’s arrangements apply uniformly to both heterosexual and same sex couples, and they do not differentiate between them.

 At Farrell Family Lawyers we are experienced in providing advice to same-sex clients about their legal rights in relation to same sex relationships and all family law issues and invite you to contact us to discuss any questions that you may have.